 What is Constipation?

-Ever had the feeling where you go do your morning ritual only to find that the business is “unfinished”?
-When the body has a hard time removing the faeces from the system, it is termed constipation.
+Constipation can be explained as a condition where the person constipated has infrequent bowel movements, typically, three in a week.
+When the person has a hard time passing the bowels, he or she could be constipated.
 During the digestive process, the colon absorbs water from the food passing through it.
 When the colon absorbs too much water due to the slow movement of the food, it turns hard making it difficult to pass it out.

 Types of Constipation

 Since it’s a common condition, and usually resolves on its own with a healthy diet and exercise, you may not have thought that there could be types of it.
 But yes, constipation can be classified into four types.
 Let’s understand each of them.

 Acute constipation can last for a couple of days without any long-term implications.
 This could be a result of medication, dehydration, or poor bowel habits.

 2. Chronic Constipation

 Chronic constipation can last for more than a month at a time.
 It is often a symptom of an underlying health condition.
 This could range from an underactive thyroid, diabetes or even emotional problems like anxiety or depression.